 The Network Service Interface

 An instance of the “Network Service Interface” (NSI) exists at the boundary between two communicating software agents: a “Requester Agent” and a “Provider Agent”.
 These agents interact to realize the delivery of some information or function intrinsic to the network infrastructure.
-This is a simple concept where the requester agent requests some service, and the provider agent attempts to deliver it (see ).
+This is a simple concept where the requester agent requests some service, and the provider agent attempts to deliver it (see Figure 1).

 Figure 1: NSI interface

-While the obvious scenario for the NSI is between a user or application and the network service agent, this requester/provider relationship is also present as service requests are decomposed into subparts and multiple involved networks interact with one another to negotiate global Network Services.
+While the obvious scenario for the NSI is between a user or application and the network service agent, this requester/provider relationship is also present as service requests are decomposed into subparts and multiple involved networks interact with one another to negotiate (international or inter-operator?)
+Network Services.
 The NSI is designed to work in both the inter-operator and application-to- operator scenarios.

 The Network Service Agent